tilted112/CECS478_Clientside/README.md

 ### Installation
 Clone this repository to your computer and execute the client.py file with a python compiler of your choice.
 (Recommend by us is [Spyder IDE](https://www.spyder-ide.org/))
 ### Generate your public-private key pair
+Use the generate key pair function in the application to generate a RSA public and private key pair.
 ### Signup
 To signup you just have to think of a username for yourself.
 Your chatpartner has to know your username in order to chat with you.
 You also assign a password to your user.
 If you done so and you got a confirmation that your singup was successful, you are ready to chat.
 ### Signin